Did you know eating chocolate during pregnancy may be good for you? Find out how it can benefit you, plus one surprising way it may benefit baby!

 It’s true.
 Chocolate contains important nutrients that may make chocolate an important part of a healthy diet!
 Chocolate contains:

 Antioxidants– They help eliminate free radicals in your body.
-If this review is correct, and preeclampsia is partly due to oxidative stress, then getting enough antioxidants may be an important part of prenatal care.
+According to studies, preeclampsia is partly due to oxidative stress, so getting enough antioxidants may be an important part of prenatal care.

 Magnesium– Many people are deficient in magnesium and often a chocolate craving is a sign that you’re dealing with magnesium deficiency.
 Eating chocolate can help replenish magnesium as can leafy greens, nuts, seeds, and a good supplement may be necessary.
 Magnesium is especially important in pregnancy because magnesium deficiency has been connected to preeclampsia.
 Some moms also find boosting their magnesium stores before pregnancy (or during) may be a good morning sickness remedy.